caioabrahao/slimepedia-API/docs/src/content/docs/overview.md

 - Buildings

 ## For who is it made for?
 This API is made for devs and Slime Rancher fans alike!
-It is made as a passion project of mine for every programming loving and
+It is made as a passion project of mine for every programming loving Rancher just like myself!

 ## Versioning Information
+This API is still under development (as of 30 of december, 2024)

+Currently Implemented Features / Data:
+- Basic Slime Information
+- Basic Plort Information
+- Work in progress Documentation

+Please report any issues to the Github repository [here](https://github.com/caioabrahao/slimepedia-API).